WASP-127: Atmosphere

+from the Immersion GRating INfrared Spectrometer (IGRINS) instrument to confidently detect carbon monoxide in the atmosphere, corroborating evidence published near-simultaneously from the upgraded infrared spectrograph Cryogenic high-Resolution InfraRed Echelle Spectrograph+ (CRIRES+).

 Wind

-During the transit event of WASP-127b on the night of 24-25 March 2022, the upgraded infrared spectrograph CRIRES+ on the 8m UT3 telescope at the Very Large Telescope Facility of the European Southern Observatory was utilized.
+During the transit event of WASP-127b on the night of 24–25 March 2022, CRIRES+ on the 8m UT3 telescope at the Very Large Telescope Facility of the European Southern Observatory was utilized.
 The transmission spectrum obtained revealed strong water and carbon monoxide signals with two distinct cross-correlation peaks.
 This dual-peaked signal suggests a supersonic equatorial jet and weaker signals at the poles, with the peaks corresponding to the planet's morning and evening terminators.
 An equatorial jet velocity of 7.7 km/s was deduced from the overall equatorial velocity of 9.3 km/s and the planet's tidally locked rotation, leading to the identification of different atmospheric properties for both terminators and the polar regions.
 The evening terminator appears hotter than the morning by 175 K, and the subdued polar signals could be due to much lower temperatures or a high cloud cover.
 The analysis resulted in a solar C/O ratio and metallicity determination.